projectsveltos/addon-controller/README.md

 As soon as a CAPI cluster is a match for above ClusterProfile instance, all referenced features are automatically deployed in such cluster.

 ## Features List
+1. Flexible cluster selection
+2. One Time or Continuous sync some
+3. Dry Run
+4. Snapshoting
+5. Rollback
+6. Conflict detection
+7. Declaritive API and CLI

 ## Getting Started
 Just execute, `make create-cluster` and it will: